Starting your own business

 Remember, defining your vision can be an ongoing process.
 As you progress, remain open to new possibilities and be willing to refine your ideas based on market feedback and evolving trends.
 By combining self-reflection with inspiration from real-life examples, you will be better equipped to generate a business idea that excites you and has the potential for success.

-Once you have identified a potential business idea, the next step is to conduct thorough market research and validate its viability.
+Once you have identified a potential business idea, the next step to starting your own business and becoming self-employed is to conduct thorough market research.
 Market research provides valuable insights into your target audience, competition, and industry trends that enables you to make informed decisions and refine your business concept.

 Start by understanding your target market.
 Identify the demographics, preferences, and needs of your potential customers.
 Conduct surveys, interviews, or focus groups to gather feedback and gain a deeper understanding of their pain points and desires.